djey47/cool-updown-nxt/api/README.md

 ### Ping

-A `ping` command will be issued to the configured device hostname; 2 ICMP PING packets will be sent.
+A `ping` command will be issued to the configured device hostname; 4 ICMP PING packets will be sent.

 Diag results:

 - `ok` status when the command terminates with success (exit code = 0)
 - `ko` status when the command terminates with failure (exit code not 0)
-- message attribute is available with the error description caught from error output.
+- message attribute is available with the error description caught from error output, if any
+- data attribute contains some statistics, such as packet loss, round trip times.

 ### Power